 More importantly, the film’s mayhem is divided into several different subplots and media.
 The notes accompanying the film state that it took 5 years to film (indeed the intro movie from the director’s hints at this also), and so the different segments seem to have been filmed in such a way.
 The main splatter scenes, aside from the finale, are found within the clips of the ‘loose limbs’ sections Ed is editing.
 These are really funny, and again, if Wikipedia is to be believed these were the first sections to be shot.
 The influence of 80s horror which is evident in the movies title is also prevalent in these scenes and expect tonnes of blood spray, nudity, slashings and gory explosions.
 The effects are ‘of that era’ and look great remastered.
 Aside from the gore scenes Evil Ed also features some more trippy sequences involving a gremlin who lives in the fridge and a weird Devil character that harasses Ed from the shadows and keeps him on the path of violence whenever he feels Ed’s resolve is weakening.
 These scenes offer something of a comedic distraction in-between gore and exposition.
 The end sequence is also satisfyingly violent, although there is a bit of patience required to get you there!

 Overall, ‘Evil Ed’ whilst clearly paying lip service to the horror titans that came before it is a classic in its own right!
-Indeed, if it had been US released I’ve no doubt that this movie would have been up in everybody’s grill, especially when you consider the 90s was a bit of a drought for hardcore horror (in comparison to the decade that preceded it anyhow).
+Indeed, if it had been US released I’ve no doubt that you are getting! latter fan dds a certain charm to it.
+Overall the whole package, warts and althis movie would have been up in everybody’s grill, especially when you consider the 90s was a bit of a drought for hardcore horror (in comparison to the decade that preceded it anyhow).
 Arrow really have done a number on this illusive release and you owe it to yourself to pick it up!

 Its molesting time…